jackw01/liora/README.md

 Liora's dynamic module loader allows you to load, unload, and reload modules from Discord commands without restarting the bot from the command line.
 This requires that all modules are in a standard format and are located inside folders that are set as module sources.

-#### Module format
+### Module format
 Liora loads modules using the path `absolute-path-to-module-source/module-name/main.js`.
 This means that all modules must consist of a folder with the name of the module containing a `main.js` file.

-Modules can be a subfolder within your custom bot (recommended) or they can be individual Node.js modules with their own `package.json` file and `node_modules` folder (possible, but not recommended because of the redundant `node_modules` folders).
+Modules can be a subfolder within your custom bot's Node.js package (recommended) or they can be individual Node.js modules with their own `package.json` file and `node_modules` folder (possible, but not recommended because of the redundant `node_modules` folders).

 #### Module main.js
 `module-name/main.js`

-Module init function - called after bot is connected and in servers.
+###### Module init function
+Called after bot is connected and in servers.

 Use this for initializing per-server module state information or similar things.
 `bot` is the Liora instance that called this function.
 ```javascript